machkouroke/Trivia-app/backend/README.md

 ### Run the Server

-From within the root directory first ensure you are working using your created virtual environment.
+From within the `backend` directory first ensure you are working using your created virtual environment.

 To run the server, execute: